MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-ios/index.md

 > **Note:** Some features such as data encryption are beyond the scope of this tutorial.
 All features are documented in detail in the IBM MobileFirst Platform Foundation user documentation website.

 **Prerequisite**: Make sure the MobileFirst Native SDK was added to the Xcode project.
-Follow the tutorial: [Adding the MobileFirst Platform Foundation SDK to iOS applications](../../../adding-the-mfpf-sdk/ios/).
+Follow the [Adding the MobileFirst Platform Foundation SDK to iOS applications](../../adding-the-mfpf-sdk/ios/) tutorial.

 #### Jump to: